“Aura Musicale” is more than an Internationally acclaimed Baroque Chamber Orchestra

 It is rather an “alchemist workshop” of Early Music or Tafelmusik.

-We are experimenting in several senses:
+We are experimenting in with Baroque Music in several senses:

 - With early musical instruments & their techniques

-- On the new ways to musical expression – based on historical sources
+- On the new methods of musical expression

 Who has not heard of Handel, Vivaldi, Bach or Mozart?

 The indescribably rich, colorful and refined sound of these instruments produces a cohesion with early music that gives you the feeling to be touched directly by the piece and its era.

 Contemporary reports tell us much about how people of the Baroque and classical period felt listening to music.
 There are numerous joyful descriptions about performers and listeners reaching something near to ecstasy!

 Our well based theoretic knowledge must not result a dry and scholastic performance.
-We need much more to make music that is able to reach the soul of the audience.
+Much more is needed to make music that is able to reach the soul of the audience.
 “Ratio & elocutio” must go hand in hand.

 The aura of the composer and the piece, unifying with the aura of the musician, has to touch the aura of the listener.
 This is the raison d’être of the Baroque Chamber Music Orchestra “Aura Musicale”.